SETAP-Group5A-2023/c20-academy-docs/docs/source/index.rst

 .. note::

-   This project is under active development.
+   This project is under active development, as part of a University course.

 Contents
 --------